 We also sell modular power infrastructure solutions, which incorporate our UPS products with other equipment including switchboards, generators and monitoring and analytics tools to provide complete short- and long-term protection in the event of a power disturbance.
-Where this integrated solution is sold in a containerized package, it is marketed under the brand name PowerHouseTM.
+Where this integrated solution is sold in a containerized package, it is marketed under the brand name PowerHouse TM.
 PowerHouse can be deployed in an International Shipping Organization ("ISO") or purpose built container depending upon location.
 These systems are specifically designed to handle the demands of the most technically advanced facilities requiring the highest power integrity available while maximizing up-time, useable floor space and operational efficiency.
 Designed to offer a highly flexible architecture to respond to a customer's constantly changing environment, our PowerHouse systems are offered in four standard configurations, enabling sizing for infrastructure on demand.
 These systems are highly differentiated as they offer flexibility in placement, space savings, rapid deployment, high energy efficiency, and just in time use of capital deployment.
 They also deliver significant value to customers as the entire system is integrated and tested prior to delivery for a repeatable simple solution.
-We also sell modular power infrastructure solutions to customers in a non-containerized format, typically deploying such solutions inside buildings.
-We plan to grow revenue in coming years from current and future customers as modular data center infrastructure continues to gain acceptance in the market.
+We also sell modular power infrastructure solutions to customers as modular data center infrastructure continues to gain acceptance in the market.